score-spec/score.dev/content/blog/score-at-kubecon-na-2025-in-atlanta/index.md

 - `score-aca`: [score-spec/score-aca](https://github.com/score-spec/score-aca)
 - `score-cloudrun` _high level discussions for now, nothing concrete yet._

 Interested in knowing more or even contributing to Score?
-[Visit our community page](https://docs.score.dev/docs/community/) to connect with Score users. contributors and maintainers there!
+[Visit our community page](https://docs.score.dev/docs/community/) to connect with Score users, contributors and maintainers there!

 Can't wait to attend KubeCon Atlanta and see where this edition will bring the Score project!